nhsx/digital-health-insights/index.md

 Given that 89% of consumers use digital tools for online banking and 60% for accessing local council information, there is great potential to expand digital health services in the UK.

-Our analysis builds on the GP Patient Survey 2021 — a national survey of patients’ experiences of general practice —  to shed light on the use of and barriers to accessing online general practice services in England.
+Our analysis builds on the GP Patient Survey 2021 — a national survey of patients’ experiences of general practice —  to shed light on the use of and barriers to accessing online general practice services in England since the coronavirus pandemic.

 <hr class="nhsuk-u-margin-top-0 nhsuk-u-margin-bottom-6">